dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Will not work in mobile and I am not sure what to do about it.
 Should have to look into it more.

 **Link To Work**: [CSS Typing Text animation.](https://codepen.io/dhanushuUzumaki/full/ZroqjR/)

+### Day 51: Feb-22-18 Thursday
+**Today's Progress**: Attended AWS Innovate: Machine Learning conference.
+Learned a lot of interesting things possible through aws.

+**Thoughts**: The simplicity they provide in terms of infrastructure is just amazing.
+Hoping to learn a lot more.